 BYRDIE: What kind of hair products do you swear by?

 SM: I use a lot of edge control.
 I have this styling wax by Kera Care.
 My natural hair is like an afro, and I have a sew-in, and I straighten my hair to blend it and stuff.
 So I think the styling wax is better than any gel or water-based or oil-based product because it lasts all day and it doesn’t melt away.
 I use coconut oil.
 And that’s pretty much it.

-BYRDIE: What is your favorite makeup hack?
+BYRDIE: What is your favourite makeup hack?

-My other favorite tip that I’ve learned is Glossier’s Boy Brow product, where it’s just like a little mascara brush and it totally fills your eyebrows for you with little to no effort.
+My other favourite tip that I’ve learned is Glossier’s Boy Brow product, where it’s just like a little mascara brush and it totally fills your eyebrows for you with little to no effort.
 I was never good at filling in my eyebrows with pencils and stuff like that, so I really like Glossier’s Boy Brow.

 BYRDIE: What do you hope to be doing five years from now?

 SM: Five years from now, I hope to be giving back to the community that I grew up in.
 I grew up in San Diego, and I went to a performing arts high school for seven years, from sixth to 12th grade.
 I just feel like going there and being around kids who were open-minded and creative and more expressive really shaped me and helped me become confident and expressive and helped me want to experiment with my style.
 So I really hope within the next five years I’m in a position to where I can help give back to not only that school but that community.